Work Experience for Academic Credit

 - Overall GPA is 2.5 or better

-- At appropriate point in degree plan sequence (typically semester prior to graduation)
+- At appropriate point in degree plan sequence (typically the semester prior to graduation)

 - International students must meet additional requirements; see the appropriate career coach for details